hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 with hash algorithm identifiers not found in this registry are not considered valid and applications will need to detect and handle this error, should it occur.

-The SHA-256 hash algorithm MUST be supported, other algorithms MAY be supported.

 Since the URN is encoded as a string, the output of the COSE Key Thumbprint computation described in {{thumbprint}} MUST be base64url